MicrosoftDocs/power-pages-docs/power-pages-docs/security/oauth-implicit-grant-flow.md

     - ProfessorKendrick
 ---

-# Use OAuth 2.0 implicit grant flow within your portal
+# Use OAuth 2.0 implicit grant flow within your Power Pages site

 This feature allows a customer to make client-side calls to external APIs and secure them using OAuth implicit grant flow.
 It provides an endpoint to obtain secure access tokens.
 These tokens will contain user identity information to be used by external APIs for authorization following OAuth 2.0 implicit grant flow.
 The identity information of a signed-in user is passed in a secured manner to the external AJAX calls, which helps developers to pass authentication context and will also help users secure their APIs.